JoacimLord/The-Luna-Framework/README.md

 ```

 As you can see in the example we render to the window with a texture and an 'anchor'.
-The texture needs to be a pointer at this current state, stack allocation will be supported later down the line.
+The texture needs to be a pointer.

 An anchor is just a transform with a scale, translation and rotation combined.
 Initiate like: